Mulayam's body arrives at native Saifai village | Politics

 The body was brought here from Gurugram’s Medanta Hospital.

-It has been kept at Saifai Mela Festival for “darshan” and the cremation will take place on Tuesday afternoon.
+It has been kept at the Saifai festival ground for “darshan” and the cremation will take place on Tuesday afternoon.

 Besides a large number of people who waited for the mortal remains at the venue, Samajwadi Party president Akhilesh Yadav, former MP Dharmendra Yadav and other family members were present when the body was taken out from an ambulance.